Risk analysis is systematic use of available information to determine how often specified events may occur and the magnitude of their consequences.

 - Correlation of Inputs.
 In Monte Carlo simulation, it’s possible to model interdependent relationships between input variables.
 It’s important for accuracy to represent how, in reality, when some factors goes up, others go up or down accordingly.

-Monte Carlo Simulation in Spreadsheets
+Monte Carlo Simulation in Spreadsheets and Project Schedules

 The most common platform for performing quantitative risk analysis is the spreadsheet model.
 Many people still unnecessarily use deterministic risk analysis in spreadsheet models when they could easily add Monte Carlo simulation using @RISK in Excel. @RISK adds new functions to Excel for defining probability distributions and analyzing output results. @RISK is also available for Microsoft Project, assessing risks in project schedules and budgets.